-Your Constitutional right to keep and bear arms is of paramount importance.
-It was important to the Framers of the Constitution and it is as important to Mr. Bruno, some 200 years later.
+Your constitutional right to keep and bear arms is of paramount importance.
+It was important to the framers of the Constitution and it is as important to Mr. Bruno, some 200 years later.
 Do not assume that possession of a weapon means that you must plead guilty.
 The consequences of a guilty plea, in addition to jail time, could include a ban on your ability to possess certain weapons.
-The deprivation of this Constitutional right is too important to trust to the intentions of the prosecutor or judge.
-You must arm yourself with an outstanding criminal defense lawyer such as Mr. Bruno.
+The deprivation of this constitutional right is too important to trust to the intentions of the prosecutor or judge; you must arm yourself with an outstanding criminal defense lawyer such as Mr. Bruno.